Why Teach in Chiang Mai, Thailand? Six Pros and Six Cons

 Driving to and from school

 We have a motorbike, and it's our ticket to freedom - we go exploring most weekends.
 We also use it to get to and from school.
 Andy drives.
-It can be terrifying on the busy moat road.
+It can be terrifying on busy roads.
 We are routinely cut up, people pull out in front of us without looking, drive on the wrong side of the road, zoom back onto the road after driving on the pavement, run red lights, overtake on corners, pass us with barely an inch to spare... the list goes on.

 Unwittingly offending Thai people